Why You Need a Supplement When You’re On the Pill

 Well, that’s kind of what the pill does to your body.

 The pill robs your body of important vitamins and minerals so it’s important that you know how to combat this.
 Your best defence?
-Supplements to help you prevent deficiencies and keep your hormonal health on track.
+A birth control supplement help you prevent deficiencies and keep your hormonal health on track.

 In this blog post, we’ll tell you all about it:

 Facts about the pill